utkarshadev/blogify/README.md

-# Blogify
+# AIBlog

-Blogify is a simple blogging platform built with Node.js, Express, MongoDB, and EJS.
+AIBlog is a simple blogging platform built with Node.js, Express, MongoDB, and EJS.
 Users can sign up, sign in, create blogs, comment, and upload images.

 ## Features